ckormanyos/wide-integer/README.md

 ```

 When utilizing the `WIDE_INTEGER_NAMESPACE` option,
-vary the actual name or nesting depth of the desired prepended
+the actual name or nesting depth of the desired prepended
-outer namespace if/as needed for your particular project.
+outer namespace can be varied if (or as) needed
+for the particular project.

 By default the macro `WIDE_INTEGER_NAMESPACE` is not defined.
 In this default state, `namespace` `::math::wide_integer` is used